 A common misconception is that taxis are always the fastest option.

 It’s tempting to choose a taxi for convenience, but during busy periods a train plus a short walk is often quicker and more predictable.
-Many experienced visitors default to BTS or MRT first, then use taxis only when trains are impractical.
+Many experienced visitors default to BTS or MRT first, using taxis only when trains are impractical.

 Expect to Combine Transport